drewdeponte/alt/README.md

 brew install uptech/oss/alt
 ```

-If you are on a platform other than Mac OS X or (MacOS) you will have to build
+If you are on a platform other than macOS you will have to build your own
-your own version from source.
+version from source.

 ### Build from Source